Compare candidates, print a ballot, at VOTE411.org or use the form below to enter your address to create your personal ballot.

-The upcoming Texas primary is an extremely important election in Texas!
+The Texas primary is an extremely important election in Texas!

 Texas has open primaries.
 That means that ALL Texas voters can participate in one of these events.
 Voters who don’t strongly identify with any political party can and should carefully consider the choices and participate in one of the primaries or conventions.

 But you can only participate in one.
 Once a voter has voted in one party, that voter cannot participate in another party’s election or convention during the primaries.